FiwareAtSupCom/3P_nrj_monitor/README.md

 The data we will use is:

-• activeEnergyImport: Active energy imported i.e. consumed per phase.
+* activeEnergyImport: Active energy imported i.e. consumed per phase.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
 Units:'kilowatt hour'

-• activePower: Active power consumed per phase.
+* reactiveEnergyImport: Fundamental frequency reactive energy imported i.e. consumed per phase.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
+Units:'kilovolt-ampere-reactive-hour

+* activeEnergyExport:  Active energy exported per phase.
+The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
+Units:'kilowatt hour

+* reactiveEnergyExport: Fundamental frequency reactive energy exported per phase.
+The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
+Units:'kilovolt-ampere-reactive-hour

+* activePower: Active power consumed per phase.
+The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
 Units:'Watt'

-• current: Electrical current.
+* reactivePower: Fundamental frequency reactive power.
 The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
+Units:'volts-ampere-reactive

+* current: Electrical current.
+The unit code (text) is given using the [UN/CEFACT Common Codes](http://wiki.goodrelations-vocabulary.org/Documentation/UN/CEFACT_Common_Codes).
 Units:'Ampere'

-• dateEnergyMeteringStarted: start date of energy metering.
+* dateEnergyMeteringStarted: start date of energy metering.

-• dateModified: Timestamp of the last modification of the entity.
+* dateModified: Timestamp of the last modification of the entity.

-• Power factor :  It is the ratio of real power (the power that actually performs the work) to apparent power (the total power in the circuit).
+* Power factor :  It is the ratio of real power (the power that actually performs the work) to apparent power (the total power in the circuit).

 The requests for writing IoT systems corresponding to the NGSI are found in the following files: